The Ten-Year Rule Replaces the Life Expectancy Stretch-Out

 Depending on how the CRT is written, the age of the human beneficiary, and the amount of the IRA, the human beneficiary could net more from using a CRT as the beneficiary of the IRA than from naming the human directly as the beneficiary.
 The result could be as good as the old stretch-out, but even better because the charity also wins.

 You need to run the numbers to see if this is a good solution for you.
 If you are interested in using a CRT for your IRA, let us know.
-We have the software to run the CRT calculations.
+We can help you decide if it is a good solution.

 The Secure Act is now the law, and the IRS and attorneys and financial advisors are still sorting it out.
 Two years in, the law appears to be better in some ways and worse in some ways.
 The Ten-Year rule is simpler than the Stretch-Out rule, but overall not as good for investment growth and taxes.
 And it is still complicated.